 When you stand at the makeup counter or aisle, it can be confusing.
 Should you get lengthening, curling, thickening or non-smudging?
 And what, just what, is the difference between each of these anyway?
 (Is there a difference, or are these mascara types all hype, designed to get you to buy more than one type?)

-According to Allure's October 2010 issue, you can tell a lot by a mascara by the shape of the wand.
+According to Allure Magazine, you can tell a lot by a mascara by the shape of the wand.
 Fat brushes (like Lancome's Hypnose mascara, my favorite), create voluptuous lashes, while skinny brushes (such as Lancome's Definicils) will coat each lash perfectly without clumping or adding much oomph.
 Curved wands will help curl lashes.

 Now onto the different formulas.